GravityPDF/gravity-pdf/README.txt

 * Feature - Added pre and post PDF generation filters and actions to pdf-render.php.
 These include gfpdfe_pre_render_pdf, gfpdfe_pdf_output_type, gfpdfe_pdf_filename and gfpdf_post_pdf_save.
 * Feature: Added configuration filters to /settings/pdf.php so all the PDF settings can be modified at runtime.
 * Feature: $form_data['signature'] et al. keys now contain the signature width and height attributes
-* Feature: TODO: if filesystem API is 'direct' and PDF_DEPLOY is false, automatically do deployment.
-If errors, show deployment message instead of error.

 * Housekeeping - Update settings page link to match new Gravity Forms URL structure
 * Housekeeping - Check if $lead['gfsurvey_score'] exists before assigning to $form_data array